gdoda/gdoda/README.md

 - 👋 Hi, I’m @gdoda
-- 👀 I’m interested in software development and open source
+- 👀 I’m interested in software development, distributed systems and open source
 - 🌱 I’m currently learning C++ and Docker
 - 💞️ I’m looking to collaborate on Java and Python projects